The Transfiguration of Blind Joe Death: Reception

 After its reissue in 1997, "The Transfiguration of Blind Joe Death" received highly laudatory reviews.
-In his review for Stylus, Chris Smith gave it an A+ rating and wrote "Fahey excels at conjuring up a painstakingly developed sense of time and place in his playing, and if its predecessor at times accurately mapped out the restive confines of the dark night of the soul, this record no less vividly represents a (mildly acid-fried) return to the front porch and the prairie."
+In his review for Stylus Magazine, Chris Smith gave it an A+ rating and wrote, "Fahey excels at conjuring up a painstakingly developed sense of time and place in his playing, and if its predecessor at times accurately mapped out the restive confines of the dark night of the soul, this record no less vividly represents a (mildly acid-fried) return to the front porch and the prairie."
 Calling "On the Sunny Side of the Ocean" the "undeniable highlight of the album", he refers to the rest of the songs generally as "...unpredictable, complex, and evocative as any of Fahey’s previous, more aggressively daring work."
-Likewise, a 5 out of 5-star rating from Allmusic reviewer Steven McDonald conceded the album "has a lot of rough edges in terms of the recording but a tremendous amount of power when it comes to the music.
-Fahey was at the top of his game..."
+AllMusic reviewer Steven McDonald conceded that the album "has a lot of rough edges in terms of the recording but a tremendous amount of power when it comes to the music.
+Fahey was at the top of his game".

-Musician said it "...balance[s] whimsy and dignity, melody and dissonance, in a wholly original and very bent manner..." and music critic Jeff Lindholm, writing for the folk and world music magazine Dirty Linen, called it "...a mix of old-timey country, ragtime, Spanish flamenco, Indian classical music and more.
+Musician said it "balance[s] whimsy and dignity, melody and dissonance, in a wholly original and very bent manner..." and music critic Jeff Lindholm, writing for the folk and world music magazine Dirty Linen, called it "a mix of old-timey country, ragtime, Spanish flamenco, Indian classical music and more.
 Quiet, beautiful and jaw-droppingly intricate."

-In a review for the 1967 Takoma reissue, ED Denson called the liner notes "...a paranoid vision of reality unrivalled since Kafka.
+In a review for the 1967 Takoma reissue, ED Denson called the liner notes "a paranoid vision of reality unrivalled since Kafka.
 Nothing is what it purports to be directly, but everything is "in a certain sense" — people make statements like characters in B-grade horror films, the trivial becomes significant, the meaningful, nothing."

 In 2017, Pitchfork ranked it at No. 74 on their list of "The 200 Best Albums of the 1960s", writing: "There’s a raw edge to the recording—strings buzz, notes echo, even a dog barks—that fits Fahey’s mission to get to the core of things.
 His playing is precise, to be sure, but The Transfiguration of Blind Joe Death is much more about revelation than refinement."